vuepress-theme-hope/vuepress-theme-hope/docs/blog2/src/guide.md

 ::: note

-By default, all the pages generated from Markdown filesa apart from homepage be included as articles.
+By default, all the pages generated from Markdown files apart from homepage are included as articles.

 :::